 About Cathy Read:

 Former occupational therapist, Cathy Read turned artist in 2008.
 Self taught, she developed her distinctive style creating abstracts before moving to architecture.
 An interest fuelled by a lifelong fascination with buildings.
 Cultivated in a childhood dominated by the Cotton industry's giant mills in Manchester.
-She finds inspiration from buildings anywhere, especially London.
+Based in Tingewick, she finds inspiration from building anywhere.

 Cathy has exhibited with the Society of Women Artists since 2013, becoming a member in 2015. when she was awarded the Barbara Tate Memorial Award for her Body of Work She's exhibited with the Royal Watercolour Society and Royal Institute of Painters in Watercolour.